ComposableFi/emulated-light-client/rollup.md

 In Mantis, we are going to implement it by having L1 maintain balances of accounts on L2.
-Thanks to transaction proofs and state proofs this will be possible without L1 contract having to reply the whole history of the rollup.
+Thanks to transaction proofs and state proofs this will be possible without the L1 contract having to reply the whole history of the rollup.

-Together with aforementioned mechanism of the light client rejecting client updates, this will allow light client on L1 to give assets to the user without wait for confirmation from L2 that the assets were burnt there.
+Together with the aforementioned mechanism of the light client rejecting client updates, this will allow the light client on L1 to give assets to the user without waiting for confirmation from L2 that the assets were burnt there.

 Of course this will need careful consideration to prevent double spending (once on L1 and once on L2).
-This will solved by introducing a long delay during which L1 can confirm that L2 is indeed not operational.
+This will be solved by introducing a long delay during which L1 can confirm that L2 is indeed not operational.
 Normally high latency would be a bad user experience, but in this case it is not an issue since forced withdrawals are not executed as part of normal rollup usage.

 Implementation of this mechanism is a **phase four** of Mantis rollup.